lmondada/dphil-thesis/content/04_matching/04_anchors.md

 The proof is by induction over the width $w$ of the subgraph $H$.
 The idea is to map every recursive call in `CanonicalAnchors` to one of the calls to `AllAnchors` on lines 29, 31 or 33.
-All recursive results are concatenated on line 36, and thus the value returned by `CanonicalAnchors` will be one of the anchor sets in the list returned by `AllAnchors`.
+All recursive results are concatenated on line 36, and thus, the value returned by `CanonicalAnchors` will be one of the anchor sets in the list returned by `AllAnchors`.

 <!-- prettier-ignore -->